 The polyethylene material is comfortable to hold in your hand and has a unique texture.
 If you’re a connoisseur with a closed full of wallets, odds are, no others in your collection feel exactly like this one.
 It utilizes a classic billfold design with magnets to help secure it.
 However, the magnets don’t present a foolproof closure, so it may pop open when you don’t want it to.

-- Takes some fiddling to get bills slotted in
+- It can take some time to get bills inside

 Best for: Professional Travelers